fmalina/revisions-blocl/activism/dismembered.md

 bound up with a philosophy that despises planning, activism and the mobilisation of collective resources.

-The way forward isn’t ‘reform’ as preached by those who want to further weaken government by bringing in yet more consultants and private firms.
+The way forward isn't ‘reform’ as preached by those who want to further weaken government by bringing in yet more consultants and private firms.

 After 40 years of ideological assault, the state is in trouble.